How to Sell Training to Companies and Quadruple Your Course Sales

 Businesses don’t want to hear fancy language or promises.
 They want to see results.

-Always showcase other companies who have benefitted from your training in the form of powerful, numbers-based testimonials.
+Always showcase other companies who have benefited from your training in the form of powerful, numbers-based testimonials.

 This is a key difference between selling training to individuals and smaller businesses and selling to larger corporations.